akshay7304/terraform-generator/README.md

 # Terraform Environment Generator

 This project provides a REST API for dynamically generating Terraform configuration files based on an environment specification.
 It is built using Spring Boot and FreeMarker templates and is designed to produce production-grade Terraform code for AWS resources such as VPC, S3, RDS, and ECS.

-The application validates the request payload, processes the templates, and returns the generated Terraform files as JSON.
+The application validates the request payload, processes the templates, and returns the generated Terraform files either as JSON or as a downloadable ZIP archive.

 ---